 It has to do with ensuring that you accommodate certain shortcomings that your employees may express such as reporting to work a bit late or even requesting a paid leave.
 Such flexibility makes your workers feel accommodated and thus highly likely to retain their workplace positions.

-In conclusion, retaining your employees within your business requires you to practically understand the various dynamic factors that influence their choice of a workplace.
+Retaining your employees within your business requires you to practically understand the various dynamic factors that influence their choice of workplace.

 Such understanding gives you a benchmark to create a suitable work culture and working environment that generally promotes employee friendliness and attachment to your company and the rest of the team members.
 Implementing such measures as above outlined would guarantee that you retain talent within your business.